Welcome to today's edition of the Rush 24-7 podcast.

 You may not even need polling data to explain why there is no talk of a wave election.

-Granted, you would need it, but you also don't see, I don't, any Republican agenda that tells voters why they should vote for Republicans, how it's going to get better and improve.
+And granted, you would need it, but you also don't see, I don't, any Republican agenda that tells voters why they should vote for Republicans, how it's going to get better and improve.

 I don't see it.

-Now, in the midterms in 2010, there also was not a coordinated Republican message or agenda.
+And now, in the midterms in 2010, there also was not a coordinated Republican message or agenda.

 I think that shocked everybody.

-They uh retook the House.
+They retook the House.

-I think it just bowled everybody away.
+I think it just blowed everybody away.

-And what was interesting about it was it was a total anti-Democrat and anti-Obama vote, because the Republicans, they didn't have an agenda.
+And what was interesting about it was it was a total anti-Democrat and anti-Obama vote because the Republicans, they didn't have an agenda.

 It just happened.